Britain's EU settlement could backfire on City of London

-BRUSSELS (Reuters) - A settlement between Britain and the European Union aimed at securing London’s future as a financial center could end up having the opposite effect and eroding the influence of the City of London over the long term, regulators and analysts say.
+BRUSSELS, Feb 18 (Reuters) - A settlement between Britain and the European Union aimed at securing London’s future as a financial centre could end up having the opposite effect and eroding the influence of the City of London over the long term, regulators and analysts say.

 EU leaders meet on Thursday and Friday to try to reach a deal aimed at persuading Britons to stay in the bloc when they vote in a referendum on EU membership, most likely in June.

-There is still disagreement over the safeguards sought by Britain to stop the euro zone from imposing rules on London, the EU’s biggest financial center, the latest draft text showed.
+There is still disagreement over the safeguards sought by Britain to stop the euro zone from imposing rules on London, the EU’s biggest financial centre, the latest draft text showed.

 Regulators, lawmakers and analysts say the settlement in drafts seen so far cements a notion of different rules for countries inside and outside the euro zone.